-For further information on notice of non-discrimination or to file a complaint, visit https://www2.ed.gov/about/offices/list/ocr/complaintintro.html; for the address and phone number of the office that serves your area, or call 1-800-421-3481.
+For further information on notice of non-discrimination or to file a complaint, visit https://www2.ed.gov/about/offices/list/ocr/complaintintro.html for the address and phone number of the office that serves your area, or call 1-800-421-3481.

-In accordance with Arkansas law, the District provides a veteran preference to applicants who qualify for one of the following categories:
+In accordance with Arkansas law, the District provides a veterans preference to applicants who qualify for one of the following categories:

-- A veteran without a service-connected disability; - A veteran with a service-connected disability; and - A deceased veteran's spouse who is unmarried throughout the hiring process.
+- 1. a veteran without a service-connected disability; - 2. a veteran with a service-connected disability; or - 3. a deceased veteran's spouse who is unmarried throughout the hiring process.